 Most people in Hong Kong at that time do not understand English and I had to use the sign language just to tell them I need to pee.
 Imagine that!
 That was in the year 19something yet, before Hong Kong was given back to China.

 It is the way you figure out how to connect with these people.
-The more you travel abroad, the better you are in navigating foreign environments.
+The more you travel abroad, in visa free countries, the better you are in navigating in foreign environments.
 You become competent in maintaining eye contact and polishing your sign language ha ha ha.
 Embrace the discomfort!
+That is the thrill of tourism.

 Photo taken July 13 2016 at Mactan International Airport, Cebu, Philippines